jdiazc9/full_factorial_design/README.md

 </br></br>

+The ./protocol directory contains the detailed step-by-step protocol (protocol_8species_25uL.txt) followed for the assembly of colorant combinations and *Pseudomonas* consortia.
+It also contains an R script (protocol_generator.R) for users to produce tailored step-by-step protocols with customizable parameters.

 The ./data directory contains data for the experiment mixing synthetic colorants (colorants.txt), and for the experiment mixing *Pseudomonas* strains (pseudo.txt).

 The ./scripts directory contains the R scripts to produce the panels in the main and supplementary figures.
 Plots are saved under the ./plots directory.
 Files description: